justinboggs/March-Madness-ETL/ProjectReport.md

 Bonus #2: Built website with bootstrap and drop down javascript menus to show analysis and final data

 Bonus #3: Added github.io to host website <a href="https://bigtoga.github.io/March-Madness-ETL/" target="_blank">https://bigtoga.github.io/March-Madness-ETL/</a>

+Bonus #4: Betting tip - if you want to bet on NCAA March Madness, the "Home" team wins most often, and the highest seeded also wins more often.